snaildos/docs/API.md

   }
   ```

-  - This response signifies that the client has sent too much requests in a short sequence of time.
+  - This response signifies that the client has sent too many requests in a short sequence of time.

   ```jsonc
   {